 There is another kind of weed mold that you would rather not encounter.
 Mildew is common among weed plants.
 There are two types of fungal infections that we call mildew.
 Mildew is also called the white disease.
 You can recognize it by a white-grey fluff on the top of your leaves.
 Downy mildew, also called leaf spot, is more difficult to recognize.
 It starts with a white-grey fluff on the bottom of your leaves.
 You do not see this as quickly.
 The white fluff works its way through the leaves and eventually causes brown spots on the top of the leaf.

 symptoms of powdery mildew on your plants?
 Then take immediate action.
 Both fungal infections require different conditions and can be fought off differently.
-In our blog “” you can read how to eliminate the weed mold.
+In our blog “Mildew on Weed?
+Fight back if you See it!” you can read how to eliminate the weed mold.

 Is there something else wrong with your weed plant?
-Then take a look at the article “”.
+Then take a look at the article “Leaf problems with cannabis plants Part 3: Life-threatening diseases”.
 This is where the most common pests and diseases are discussed.